 1. The early release (decarceration) of prisoners, including those living with HIV, hepatitis B or hepatitis C, who:

 - Are at higher risk of harm from COVID-19 because of age and/or co-morbidities or immunosuppression as a complication of HIV, hepatitis B or C (see below), or

 - Are children or young people, or

 - Have been detained for summary offences (e.g., unlawful driving; public disorder; fine default); property crimes; non-violent drug offences; common assault; and breach of justice procedures, or

 - Are likely to be released in the next six months

-The ASHM Taskforce acknowledges that the living and social circumstances of all people, including those living with HIV, hepatitis B or hepatitis C who are released from prison will be stressful and will include difficulty in adherence to social distancing guidelines.
+The ASHM Taskforce acknowledges that the living and social circumstances of all people, including those living with HIV, hepatitis B or hepatitis C who are released from prison will be stressful and will include difficulties in adherence to physical distancing guidelines.
 This may be particularly the case for sudden and unexpected releases that may occur during the COVID-19 pandemic.
-The ASHM Taskforce therefore also calls for the strengthening of prison to community reintegration services to ensure people released from custody are housed, clothed, fed and given access to medications, including HIV, hepatitis B and hepatitis C antiviral therapy, to support their ability to socially distance and maintain personal health and well-being.
+The ASHM Taskforce therefore also calls for the strengthening of prison to community reintegration services to ensure people released from custody are housed, clothed, fed and given access to medications, including HIV, hepatitis B and hepatitis C antiviral therapy, to support their ability to physically distance and maintain personal health and well-being.
 In addition, in light of their over-representation in Australian prisons, strategies need to be developed to ensure Aboriginal and Torres Strait Islanders who are released from prison are supported in a culturally appropriate way to achieve these outcomes.
 Post-release support strategies also need to consider potentially reduced capacity within not-for-profit agencies that usually offer post-release services and consult with these agencies on the best ways to enhance their response capabilities.

 The ASHM Taskforce also acknowledges the over-representation of people with injecting drug use histories in Australian prisons and that these individuals are at historically greater risk of acquiring HIV, hepatitis B or hepatitis C. Interruptions to the supply of drugs in prison and the community may therefore heighten health risks (e.g., overdose) for people released from prison.
-The ASHM Taskforce therefore calls for enhanced capacity to initiate and maintain prisoners and those released from prison on opioid substitution therapy (OST) and to strengthen or implement prison take-home Naloxone programs and overdose prevention education programs.
+The ASHM Taskforce therefore calls for enhanced capacity to initiate and maintain prisoners and those released from prison on opioid substitution therapy (OST) and to strengthen or implement prison take-home naloxone programs and overdose prevention education programs (9).

-• Best practice information for the prevention and management of COVID-19 outbreaks in Correctional and Detention Facilities has been provided by the Australian Communicable Disease Network Australia (CDNA) (9)
+- The maintenance and/or implementation of best practice procedures for the prevention and management of COVID-19 outbreaks in Correctional and Detention Facilities provided by the Australian Communicable Disease Network Australia (CDNA) (10) .

 3. Bail and non-custodial penalties for all defendants, including those living with HIV, hepatitis B or hepatitis C, who are not classified as very high risk or deemed as being unable to be appropriately managed in the community